 In 2016, FAULHABER made an important commitment to help students by creating the annual Faulhaber Communications Award.
-In partnership with Ryerson’s School of Journalism and School of Professional Communication, this award looks for one female student who demonstrates the ambition, focus, and drive it takes to become a senior leader in communications.
+In partnership with Toronto Metropolitan University’s (TMU) School of Journalism and School of Professional Communication, this award looks for one female student who demonstrates the ambition, focus, and drive it takes to become a senior leader in communications.
 The recipient must demonstrate innovation, creativity and determination embodying FAULHABER’s operating principles.
-Continuing for 15 years, Faulhaber Communications is dedicated to supporting Ryerson and the community in shaping and developing the leaders of tomorrow by delivering financial support to young recipients who show the promise and aspirations of one day becoming a leader in the industry.
+Continuing for 15 years, Faulhaber Communications is dedicated to supporting Toronto Metropolitan University and the community in shaping and developing the leaders of tomorrow by delivering financial support to young recipients who show the promise and aspirations of one day becoming a leader in the industry.
 Inspired by the great changes in the social justice movement that ignited in 2020, FAULHABER made changes to our annual award to give preference to BIPOC students.
-It is nothing short of an honour to spotlight the 2020 FAULHABER’s Ryerson award recipient, Jael Joseph.
-Jael is about to graduate from Ryerson, however this driven professional already has an impressive resume!
+It is nothing short of an honour to spotlight the 2020 FAULHABER’s Toronto Metropolitan University award recipient, Jael Joseph.
+Jael is about to graduate from Toronto Metropolitan University, however this driven professional already has an impressive resume!

 Q: Can you give us a brief background on your career?

 A: My media career began on the tiny island of Dominica where I was born.
 I was offered an opportunity to co-host an on-air talent show on radio called Q Talent Search.
 The show’s popularity grew quickly and I became a house-hold name.